Assessment & Evaluation

 Tools – feature match which AAC system will be the best fit to achieve their goals.

-Linguistic competence – the development of the receptive and expressive language skills used at home and in the community.
-The knowledge and use of the language ‘code’ of the AAC system such as pictures.
+Linguistic Competence – the development of the receptive and expressive language skills used at home and in the community.
+The knowledge and use of the language ‘code’ of the AAC system and the ability to attend to a communication interaction.

-Strategic competence – using knowledge of what can be communicate and how best to communicate this, including compensatory strategies for effective communication.
+Strategic Competence – using knowledge of what can be communicated and how best to communicate this, including compensatory strategies for effective communication.

-Investigates the social networks of communication partners, communication modes used, topics of communication and types of communication.
+This tool investigates the social networks of individuals and their communication partners, communication modes used, topics of communication and types of communication.
+You can use this tool to determine communication strategies and technologies for clients to use to interact with their communication partners.

-A free online tool designed to pin point how an individual is communicating now and can be used to develop realistic goals for future communication.
+An online tool designed to pinpoint how an individual is communicating now and can be used to develop goals for future communication.
 It can also be used to track progress.
-After answering a series of questions about the individual's communication, this tool generates a visual map current and emerging communication skills from early pre-intentionall/unconvential levels through to use of language.
+After answering a series of questions about the individual's communication, this tool generates a visual map of current and emerging communication skills.
 Suitable to use with all age groups and abilities.